-If you answered yes to one or more of the above activities as the only operation in which you drive, you operate in excepted interstate commerce however, in order to obtain a CDL in Arizona, a Medical Certificate is required.
+If you answered yes to one or more of the above activities as the only operation in which you drive, you operate in excepted interstate commerce and do not need a Federal medical examiner's certificate.

-If you answered no to all of the above activities, you operate in non-excepted interstate commerce and are required to provide a current medical examiner's certificate (49 391.45), commonly referred to as a medical certificate or DOT card, to the Motor Vehicle Division.
+If you answered no to all of the above activities, you operate in non-excepted interstate commerce and are required to provide a current medical examiner's certificate (49 CFR 391.45),commonly referred to as a medical certificate or DOT card, to your State Driver Licensing Agency (SDLA).
 Most CDL holders who drive CMVs in interstate commerce are non-excepted interstate commerce drivers.